An original

 Walter David “Bud” Fackler made such an impression on his Executive MBA students at the University of Chicago Booth School of Business that they still keep in touch with his widow, Hazel Fackler.
 In fact, after his death in 1993, his students began fundraising for scholarships in his name, which turned into a campaign to fund the Walter David “Bud” Fackler Professorship.
 At the time, the gifts from the initial 763 donors marked the largest such pooled gift fund in the school’s history.
 “Every one of his students seemed to have a special story that they like to tell about him,” says Hazel Fackler.
 “Every single one of his students was special to him.”
 His students were not the only fans of Bud Fackler, whose legendary generosity extended to all in his sphere and helped bolster the fledgling Executive MBA industry.
 At the University of Chicago, which initiated the first EMBA Program in 1943, Bud Fackler embodied openness and a willingness to share.
 Indeed many administrators and faculty visited the University of Chicago to talk with Fackler and observe the Chicago model before they put their program in place.
 Bud Fackler’s generosity and spirit was carried forward in the organization that he helped found, the EMBA Council.
 The council, in turn, honored him and his efforts by establishing the Bud Fackler Service Award, which recognizes contributions to the EMBA Council and to EMBA Programs worldwide, including efforts to help other programs, to share best practices, and to raise the quality of EMBA Programs.
 Bud Fackler was the first recipient of the award in 1987.

-The most recent winner: Jamie Breen
+The most recent winner: Jeffrey Petty

 The Bud Fackler Service Award recognizes contributions to EMBAC and to EMBA Programs worldwide, including efforts to help other programs, to share best practices, and to raise the quality of EMBA Programs.
 The council named the award after Bud Fackler, the late director of the EMBA Program at the University of Chicago and one of the council’s founders.